bl4de/research/raa-ransomware-analysis/README.md

 --
 ### The beginning

-First executable line of script is this asigment:
+First executable line of script is this assigment:

 ```javascript
 var TBucypWw = YUIMqkFkI();